serpapi/code-challenge/SOLUTION.md

 Example: `GoogleSearchPageCrawler::Parser::ListResult`, `GoogleSearchPageCrawler::Parser::Artworks`, etc.

 Each class could parse a specific part of the page.
+While not strictly necessary, this approach can reduce cognitive load as the number of desired data grows.
-It's not strictly necessary but may help to lower the cognitive load if it gets too big, keeping the code more organized and cohesive by facilitate to know where to look for fixing a specific broken parsing rule.
+It keeps the code more organized, cohesive and makes it easier to locate and fix a broken parsing rule.

 I've tried to make the scraper more error prone by using a non obfuscated selectors such as `data-attrid="kc:/visual_art/visual_artist:works` and looking for text nodes instead of classes or dom hierarchy to search for the name/extensions.

+The `parse_small_carrousel_artwork` and `parse_big_carrousel_artwork` methods are intentionally kept separate, even though their logic is similar.
+Both parse the same concept (Result::Artwork), but from different DOM structures.
+Keeping them distinct ensures that each case retains its own logic and execution strategy.

 ## Image parsing
 The readme highlights that we have to keep the image attribute for both cases: